 If you’re not sure, keep teaching and form a good game plan.
 Hang in there as long as you can.

-- Read Awakened: Change Your Mindset to Transform Your Teachingand learn how to perceive teaching as a less stressful job.
+- Read my book Awakened: Change Your Mindset to Transform Your Teaching and learn how to perceive teaching as a less stressful job.

-- Read Unshakeable: 20 Ways to Enjoy Teaching Every Day…No Matter Whatand get ideas for infusing your day with meaning, purpose, and joy.
-(Remember, there’s a free online book clubstarting in February!)
+- Read my book Unshakeable: 20 Ways to Enjoy Teaching Every Day…No Matter What and get ideas for infusing your day with meaning, purpose, and joy.

-- Join The 40 Hour Teacher Workweek Cluband get productivity hacks to help you achieve work/life balance so teaching isn’t such an all-consuming job.
+- Join my 40 Hour Teacher Workweek program and get productivity strategies to help you achieve work/life balance so teaching isn’t such an all-consuming job.

 You will hear many voices within the school system telling you to prioritize your work (or more accurately, your students’ test scores) but it will be far less often that you hear the message to prioritize your health and well-being, your lifestyle and family goals, and your professional aspirations, either within education or outside of it.